uk-gov-mirror/hmcts.probate-frontend/README.md

 `$ yarn eslint`

 We have a number of rules relating to code style that can be found in [.eslintrc.js](https://github.com/hmcts/probate-frontend/blob/develop/.eslintrc.js).

+### Git hooks
+We have git hooks that enforce rules for commit messages.

+These can be activated by running the following commands:
+`ln -s ../../pre-commit.sh .git/hooks/pre-commit`

+`ln -s ../../commit-msg.sh .git/hooks/commit-msg`

 ### Running the tests
 Mocha is used for writing tests.